Git Quick Start Guide

 $ git checkout ${new_branch_name}

-// You can also use `git checkout` with the -b parameter to create and switch
+// You can also use the git checkout command with the -b parameter to create and switch

 $ git checkout -b ${new_branch_name}